DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

   --input-path  gg_13_5_taxonomy.txt \
   --output-path ./gg_13_5_taxonomy.qza
 ```
 Next, we can proceed to extract the reads using the primer set for the entire 16S gene.
-This process may take some time, so we recommend parallelizing it by adding more cores with the --p-n-jobs option.
-The chosen primer targets the full 16S gene.
+This process may take some time, so we recommend parallelizing it by adding more cores with the `--p-n-jobs option` The chosen primer targets the full 16S gene.
 Although the 16S metagenomics kit does not sequence the V1 region, we opted to include coverage for this region to capture the conserved area between V1 and V2.
 ```
 qiime feature-classifier extract-reads \
 --i-sequences gg_13_5.qza \